bio-nlp/MedQA-CS/README.md

 ## Dataset
 [MedQA-CS-Student](https://huggingface.co/datasets/bio-nlp-umass/MedQA-CS-Student) and [MedQA-CS-Exam](https://huggingface.co/datasets/bio-nlp-umass/MedQA-CS-Exam) are available through Huggingface.

-**<span style="color: red; font-weight: bold;">⚠️ Important: Please note that the scores currently obtained using the GPT-4 judge may differ from those obtained a few months ago.
-We are aware of this discrepancy and are working on updating to a Llama-examiner to address this issue.
-Please keep mindful when using the data for benchmarking or comparison.</span>**

 ## How to run

 `main.py` is designed to run a Language Model (LLM) on JSON datasets for medical student and examiner tasks.
 The program supports several sections, including Question & Answer (QA), Physical Exam, Closure, and Diagnosis.